Zjadacz/Combinatorics/README.md

 ###Implementation

 GG.Combinatorics namespace contains class called PermutationGenerator, that implements one method called Next.
-The method by default will return next "greather" permutation (see example above), however it can be overloaded to support custom comparer:
+The method by default will return next "greater" permutation (see example above), however it can be overloaded to support custom comparer:

 ```c#
 bool PermutaitonGenerator.Next<T>(IList<T> input, IComparer<T> comparer = null)